gwr3n/syat-choco/README.md

 # syat-choco
-An extension of Choco for Stochastic Constraint Programming
+An extension of Choco for Declarative Statistics.

 Please note this is an Eclipse project folder.